 - Our ability to communicate complex issues that engage both policymakers and the general public is essential to successful mobilization that results in policy change.

 - Our motivation to close the racial wealth gap is rooted in our North Carolina experience–convening coalition participants of varied interests that unite to fight predatory lending.

 - Our affiliation with Self-Help and its longstanding experience with lending positions us as an honest broker in any negotiation which leads to smart and reality-based policy solutions.

 The need for smart, effective consumer financial protections has never been greater, and CRL is committed to the fight.
-While we have had significant success in the past ten years, it wasn’t due to CRL’s efforts alone.
-It came from our work with lawmakers of all political stripes, community advocates, state and federal regulators, lenders, and everyday citizens.
+While we have had significant success in the past 18 years, none of CRL’s campaigns are executed in isolation.
+We achieve consumer gains through our work with policymakers of all political stripes, community advocates, state and federal regulators, lenders, and everyday citizens.

-The Center for Responsible Lending is supported currently by a number of organizations, including the Annie E. Casey Foundation, California Community Foundation, F. B. Heron Foundation, Ford Foundation, Friedman Family Foundation, John D. and Catherine T. MacArthur Foundation, Open Society Institute, Park Foundation, Pew Charitable Trusts, San Francisco Foundation, Sandler Foundation of the Jewish Community Endowment Fund, Sears Consumer Protection and Education Fund, Silicon Valley Community Foundation, Y&H Soda Foundation, and Z. Smith Reynolds Foundation.
-CRL also has received support from individual donors, the Google for Nonprofits program, and a cy pres Award from Lieff Cabraser Heimann & Bernstein, LLP.
+The Center for Responsible Lending is currently supported by a number of organizations, including the Ford Foundation, Friedman Family Foundation, Gay & Lesbian Fund for Colorado, Norflet Progress Fund, Oak Foundation, Open Society Foundations, Prudential Foundation, Sandler Foundation, Silicon Valley Community Foundation, Triangle Community Foundation, W.K.
+Kellogg Foundation, and Z. Smith Reynolds Foundation.
+CRL also receives support from individual donors and cy pres awards.